luis-dot-lopes/hello-world/README.md

 I hope that i can use this account to post some projects like small games or some simple things made for fun.

-And, if my English is flawless, even though I don't think so, I'm brazilian, hehe :)
+Lastly, even if my English is flawless, and I don't think so, I'm brazilian, hehe :)